BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 ## Setup Instructions
 In preparation for this tutorial, you will need an ArcGIS Online Organizational account or your Brock University credentials.
 NOTE: you cannot create features with a public account using these steps.

+Download the Laura Secord Images zip folder and extract all files.

 ----

 ## Tutorial